kavyatrivedi10/aiml-sem5/README.md

 ### Backend:

+1. **Install PostgreSQL and pgvector extension:**
+   - Install PostgreSQL (version 11 or higher)
+   - Install pgvector extension:
+     ```bash
+     # On macOS with Homebrew
+     brew install pgvector

+     # Or compile from source: https://github.com/pgvector/pgvector
+     ```
+   - Enable the extension in your PostgreSQL database:
+     ```sql
+     CREATE EXTENSION vector;
+     ```

+2. **Setup Python environment:**
-navigate to the backend repository, create a virtual python enviroment.
+   - Navigate to the backend repository, create a virtual python environment:
      `python -m venv env`

-Activate the enviroment
+   - Activate the environment:

-`src/Scripts/activate`

-Navigate to the file of requirements.txt and run Install Backend dependancies using
+     - On macOS/Linux: `source env/bin/activate`
+     - On Windows: `env\Scripts\activate`

+   - Install Backend dependencies:
-`pip install -r requirements `
+     `pip install -r requirements.txt`

+3. **Initialize the database:**
+   - Run the database setup script to create tables and indexes:
+     `python setup_database.py`
+   - This will create the `products` table with pgvector support

+4. **Start the FastAPI server:**
-Navigate to the root backend directory and run the command of `python server.py` to start the FastAPI backend server.
+   - Navigate to the root backend directory and run:
+     `python server.py`
+   - This will start the FastAPI backend server on port 8122

 ### Env File

 Create a .env file at the root director which should have the following variables-

-`PINECONE_API_KEY = "your api key"
+`POSTGRES_HOST = "localhost"  # or your PostgreSQL host
 `

-`PINECONE_ENVIRONMENT = "your env"
+`POSTGRES_PORT = "5432"  # default PostgreSQL port
+`

+`POSTGRES_DB = "fashion_db"  # your database name
+`

+`POSTGRES_USER = "postgres"  # your PostgreSQL username
+`

+`POSTGRES_PASSWORD = "postgres"  # your PostgreSQL password
 `

 `OPEN_AI_API_KEY = "YOUR_API_KEY_HERE"